-Certain of our existing stockholders, including entities affiliated with them or with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$8.0 million in units in this offering at the initial public offering price per unit.
-Based on an assumed initial public offering price of \$6.50 per unit, these persons and entities would purchase an aggregate of approximately 1,230,770 of the 2,450,000 units in this offering based on these indications of interest.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no units in this offering to any of these persons or entities, or any of these persons or entities may determine to purchase more, less or no units in this offering.
+Certain of our existing stockholders, including entities affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$6.35 million in shares of our common stock in this offering at the initial public offering price per share.
+Based on an assumed initial public offering price of \$9.00 per share, these persons and entities would purchase an aggregate of approximately 705,555 of the 3,350,000 shares in this offering based on these indications of interest.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering.
 The foregoing discussion and tables do not reflect any potential purchases by these persons or entities or their affiliated entities.